TradeBid Arbitration Policy

 Structural Alteration

-The Seller must disclose if there has been an alteration to the Vehicle’s structure such as lengthened or shortened frame, modified suspension, hitch or fifth wheel.
+The Seller must disclose if there has been an alteration to the Vehicle’s structure such as lengthened or shortened frame, modified suspension, hitch.

 Written Off